Death of Naya Rivera: Search and recovery

-After Dorsey was found at about 5:00 p.m. on July 8, 2020, in the Narrows, an area at the north of the lake that can be quite deep and windy, a 9-1-1 call was made and a formal search and rescue operation was launched.
+After Josey was found, a 9-1-1 call was made and a formal search and rescue operation was launched.
 The boat was searched and an adult life jacket was found on board, along with Rivera's identification.
-Dorsey was interviewed in the evening of July 8.
 Rivera's vehicle, a black Mercedes G-Class, was found in the parking lot by the dock.

 The sheriff's office suspended the search and rescue operation that evening and resumed again the following day.
 The lake was closed to the public, with dive teams from across the region taking part in the search.
-On July 9, the sheriff's department confirmed to NBC that Rivera was presumed dead and that rescue efforts would now shift to recovery efforts: on the first day of the search, efforts had been made on land to determine if Rivera had made it out of the lake; a lack of evidence and Dorsey telling officers that he saw his mother disappear underwater led them to change the search to recovery.
-They also released closed-circuit television footage of Rivera and her son arriving in the parking lot and leaving the dock on the boat.
+On July 9, the sheriff's department confirmed to NBC that Rivera was presumed dead and that rescue efforts would now shift to recovery efforts: on the first day of the search, efforts had been made on land to determine if Rivera had made it out of the lake; a lack of evidence and Josey's testimony led them to change the search to recovery.
+They also released CCTV footage of Rivera and her son arriving in the parking lot and leaving the dock on the boat.
 On July 10, the number of divers involved was cut from around 100 to around 40.
 The sheriff's department explained that the visibility was so poor it was more probable Rivera would be found by using sonar devices.
 As well as dive teams and sonar, sniffer dogs were taken out on the lake.